 Welcome to Volunteering in South Salt Lake!

-THANK YOU for choosing to share your time, talent, skills and love with the children and youth, seniors and families in our community whose lives you will bless with your willingness to serve!
+THANK YOU for choosing to share your time, talent, and skills with the children and youth, seniors and families in our community and for your willingness to serve!

 South Salt Lake has many volunteer opportunities:

 Description: South Salt Lake Afterschool programs need tutors to support youth academics for youth in grades K-6 for afterschool programs.